The University Series at a Glance

 Holy Cross (Moorpark), Mission Basilica San Buenaventura, Our Lady of the Assumption, Sacred Heart (Ventura), Our Lady of Grace (Encino), Padre Serra, and St. Mary Magdalen (Camarillo), St. Bernardine of Siena, and St. Mel (Woodland Hills), St. Julie Billiart (Newbury Park), St. Jude the Apostle, and St. Maximilian Kolbe (Westlake Village), St. Paschal Baylon (Thousand Oaks), St. Peter Claver, St. Rose of Lima (Simi Valley).

-More than 13,000 people from throughout the archdiocese, as well as people from elsewhere in California, and even visitors from other states, attended last year’s program for spiritual and personal growth.
-More than 700 people preregistered for classes, including 200 people who purchased the “season” passes.
+Traditionally, more than 13,000 people from throughout the archdiocese, as well as people from elsewhere in California, and even visitors from other states, attend each year’s program.
+More than 700 people pre-register for classes, and over 200 people purchase the “season” passes.